keeporsweep/keeporsweep-twitter/README.md

 ## 🚦 Fixes and features

 ### 🐛 Issues happening often
-- [ ] Embedded Tweets sometimes exceed viewport: Use max-height of embed or CSS to prevent overflow.
+- [ ] Embedded Tweets sometimes exceed viewport: Use max-height of embed or CSS to prevent overflow. → Seems the embed parameters `cards: 'hidden'` or `width: '550'` are not honored?
 - [x] When you checked the "Really delete on sweep", using the space bar or the physical "Keep" button toggles the checkbox without noticing. → Fixed.
 - [ ] Right now you need to consent via the checkbox "Really delete on sweep", unchecked by default in this early stage.
 Eventually we should remove that and just activate it.
 - [x] "Log out" on the bottom or at the end only logs you out of the app, but not out of Twitter. → Now opens the Twitter log out page in a new tab.